Ayurvedic Nutrition and Health Consultant

 - Developing successful Ayurveda offers

-- Homework: case documentation/practice case on nutrition and health counseling with complete medical history sheet, constitution determination, recommendation catalog and menu plan (approx. 5-8 pages/15,000 characters)
+- Homework: case documentation/practical case on nutrition and health advice with complete medical history sheet, constitution determination, recommendation catalog and menu (approx. 5-8 pages/15,000 characters)

-- term paper: written paper with introduction to the basic Ayurvedic terms and freely selectable subject (approx. 10-12 pages/25,000 characters)
+- Term paper: written paper with an introduction to basic Ayurvedic concepts and a freely selectable specialist topic (approx. 10-12 pages/25,000 characters)

-- written final examination on the day of the examination with 50 MC questions (from 70% correct = passed)
+- Final written examination on the day of the examination with 50 MC questions (70% or more correct = pass)

-- oral final examination on the day of the examination (incl. feedback on the practical case)
+- Final oral examination on the day of the examination (including feedback on the practical case)

-The final examination is considered passed if all of the 4 examination parts have been passed at least.
+The final examination is deemed to have been passed if all 4 parts of the examination have been passed as a minimum.
 The exam or individual parts of it can be repeated a maximum of 2 times.

 Lecturers